Benefits of Exercising

 Exercise may lead to injury.
 Always exercise with care.
 Be sure you have clear instructions on how to perform your exercises and how to use any equipment you exercise with.

 Competitive running or high-impact aerobics pose a high risk of a number of injuries to the bones and muscle.
 Injuries to knees, ankles, hips, back, shoulders, and elbows are all possible.

-Treating Minor Injuries.
 Most mild or moderate injuries respond well to a simple, four-step treatment: rest, ice, compression, and elevation (RICE).
-This combination works well for both spot injuries and chronic problems.
+This combination works well for both spot injuries and long-term (chronic) problems.
 Ice packs, which reduce inflammation and pain, can help new injuries, and can be useful for the first few hours after a chronically injured area is exercised.
 How much or how long to compress the injury is unclear.